ianrmurphy/oscc_wiki/Brake.md

 The brake actuator pigtail must be wired to the control board.
 There are many wires (38) on this connector and it helps to identify each one.
 The documents linked at the bottom of the page can help identify the wires.
 21 of the wires are used and the rest are unused.
 You will also need to add a 4 pin connector to connect to the interrupt wires, which will be spliced into the stop light switch harness.

+The actuator wiring pigtail has many leads, and is confusing at first.
+Use the pinout diagram linked at the bottom of the page to identify ever lead on the pigtail.
+While some wires colors are used more than once, you can use the groups of wires or the pin numbers to deduce which lead is which.

 1. Print [[the enclosure|https://github.com/PolySync/OSCC/tree/master/3d_models/brake_enclosure]] and enclosure lid.
 2. Screw the Arduino Uno to the enclosure.
 3. Press the brake control board onto the Arduino.